 Plant height: 7″ – 10″

 Johnny Jump Ups are grown from seeds.
-They like full to partial sun.
 They can be directly seeded into your flower garden or seeded indoors for transplanting later.
-For spring blooms, you need to start your Johnny Jump Up in pots and containers indoors six to eight weeks before the last frost.
+Sow the seeds in late fall or early spring.
+For spring blooms, start your Johnny Jump Up plants in pots and containers indoors six to eight weeks before the last frost.

 Sow seeds early in the season and cover lightly with 1/8″ soil.
 Water thoroughly once.
 They germinate slowly.
 We recommend using a heated germination mat.